Universal transition of spectral fluctuation in particle-hole symmetric system: Multiparametric Gaussian ensemble with particle-hole symmetry and other matrix constraints

 The minus sign due to the particle-hole symmetry implies the spectrum of $H_{ph}$ must be symmetric around zero energy and for every eigenvector $\psi$ of $H_{ph}$ with energy $E$, there will be a particle-hole symmetric eigenvector $\mathcal{P}\psi$ with energy $-E$.

-If time-reversal symmetry along with spin-rotation symmetry is also present in the system with particle-hole symmetry, the Hamiltonian $H_{ph}$ become invariant under orthogonal transformation and hence, the matrix elements become real (therefore, the Dyson index $\beta = 1$).
-Now both the blocks $\mathcal{H}$ and $\Delta$ become real symmetric:
+If time-reversal symmetry along with spin-rotation symmetry is also present in the system with particle-hole symmetry, the Hamiltonian $H_{ph}$ become invariant under orthogonal transformation and hence, the matrix elements become real.
+Now both the blocks $\mathcal{H}$ and $\Delta$ become real

 Therefore, the Hamiltonian $H_{ph}$ in Eq.~\ref{1} will look like